Beat Saber

-Beat Saber is a virtual reality rhythm game developed by Ján Ilavský, Vladimír Hrinčár, and Peter Hrinčár.
-The game was published by Czech game developer Beat Games and was later obtained by Oculus Studios.
+Beat Saber is a virtual reality rhythm game developed by Beat Games.
+The game was originally published by Beat Games before the studio was acquired by Oculus Studios in 2019.
 It takes place in many different surrealistic neon environments and features the player slicing blocks representing musical beats with a pair of brightly colored sabers.
-Following an early access release on May 1, 2018, the game was officially released for PlayStation 4 and Windows (supporting both Steam VR and Oculus VR APIs) on May 21, 2019, and for the Meta Quest (Oculus Quest) in standalone mode.
+Following an early access release on May 1, 2018, the game was fully released for PlayStation 4 and Windows (compatible with Steam VR and Oculus VR) on May 21, 2019, and for the Meta Quest (Oculus Quest) in standalone mode.
+It is one of the best selling virtual reality games of all time.

 Gameplay

 In Beat Saber, players use a pair of glowing sabers to cut through approaching blocks which are in sync with a song's beats and notes.

 The player uses VR controllers to relocate a pair of glowing sabers, which by default are colored red and blue for left and right respectively, although the colors are changeable to any color.
 In each song, the game presents the player with a stream of approaching blocks laid out in sync with the song's beats and notes, located in one of the 12 possible positions of a 4x3 grid.
 Each one may also be marked with an arrow indicating one of eight possible directions in which the block may be required to be cut through.
 There are also blocks with dots instead of arrows, which players may hit in any direction from the sides (not poked through the dot).
 When a block is properly cut by a saber, it is destroyed and a score is awarded, based on the length and angle of the swing and the accuracy of the cut.
 In addition, there are sometimes bombs that the player should not hit, and obstacles in the form of oncoming walls that the player's head should avoid.
 The term "map" refers to the layout of these blocks, walls, and bombs in a song.

 Underneath the path where the blocks travel is a white "energy bar," also called "battery".
 At the beginning of every song, the bar is halfway full, slowly filling up as the player hits notes correctly.
-If the player makes mistakes, such as hitting a note in the incorrect direction or with the wrong saber, hitting a bomb or running into a wall, the bar will decrease.
+If the player makes mistakes, such as hitting a note in the incorrect direction or with the wrong saber, missing a note, hitting a bomb, or running into a wall, the bar will decrease.
 If the bar becomes empty, the level will end.